Movie 43: Casting and filming

-Others were not so affable.
-In fact, some stars hedged: Richard Gere, a friend of Wessler's, said yes—but also said he would not be available for more than a year.
-So Wessler waited him out, convinced his sketch was good.
-Gere eventually called Wessler and told him he was free to shoot, on just a couple of conditions: they had to do it in four days, and they needed to relocate the shoot from Los Angeles to New York City.
+Richard Gere, a friend of Wessler's, agreed to appear in the film, but said that he would not be available for over a year.
+Gere later contacted Wessler, saying he was available to shoot the film, but on the condition that they do it in four days and relocate the shoot from Los Angeles to New York City.

 "They clearly wanted out!" judged Farrelly.
 "But we wouldn't let them.
 The strategy was simple: Wait for them.
 Shoot when they want to shoot.
 Guilt them to death."
 Colin Farrell initially agreed to be in the Butler leprechaun sketch—as Butler's brother, also a leprechaun—but then he backed out and Gerard Butler did the sketch by himself.
 Farrelly said that when he approached George Clooney about playing himself in a sketch (the gag was that Clooney is bad at picking up women), Clooney told him "No fucking way."
 There were two sketches cut from the film that were originally shown during a test screening; one that starred Anton Yelchin as a necrophiliac mortician who worked at a hospital and had sex with the dead female bodies, and another starring Julianne Moore and Tony Shalhoub as a married couple being interviewed by a detective about their missing daughter.
 Producer Penotti said that the sketches would be seen on the DVD and Blu-ray Disc releases of the film, however only the latter was included in the release.

 Because the filmmakers worked around the stars' schedules, the filming of the whole movie took several years.
 While so many A-list actors were on board, most were not completely aware of what other sketches would be included in the film, which features thirteen vignettes tied together by a story of a mad screenwriter (Quaid) pitching ideas to a movie producer (Kinnear).
 Penotti said many of the actors did not ask many questions about what else was going on in the film.

 "They were attracted to their script, and as long as that tickled their funnybone, that was enough," he revealed.